retro-software/B5500-software/RC-Ron-Brody/README.txt

 by Rich Cornwell of Durham, North Carolina, US.
 Proofing and correction of the source was done by Paul Kimpel.

-RC.alg_m
+RCSY94.RON.alg_m
     The R/C program, written in Burroughs Extended Algol.

 RC-Compile.card
     A card deck that can be used to compile the R/C source.

-RC-Reference.txt_m
+TEACHER.0000094.txt_m
     The raw text of the R/C Reference Manual.
 This is coded in the markup notation used by the XREF/JONES utility, available on the Mark XIII SYSTEM tape.
-This file was not transcribed from original markup -- Rich Cornwell reverse-engineered the markup for the first few sections from B5700_Text_Editors_Sep76.pdf; the reconstruction
-    was completed by Paul Kimpel.
+This file has not been transcribed from original markup -- Rich Cornwell reverse-engineered the markup for the first several sections from B5700_Text_Editors_Sep76.pdf; the reconstruction was completed by Paul Kimpel.